-Marine de Davia is an exclusive private estate of luxury villas, only 4 km from L’lle Rousse.
-With many fine sandy beaches, the estate offers privacy in a quiet and relaxed location.
+Marine de Davia is an exclusive private estate of luxury villas, just 4 kilometres from the town of L'Ile Rousse.
+With several fine sandy beaches, many houses are situated with direct access to the sea or 'pieds dans l'eau' as the French say, making this an ideal place for a quiet and relaxed villa holiday.

-The town beach is a busy one!
-Hundreds of sunloungers and parasols belonging to the café restaurants line the beach.
-If you're prepared to wander you can generally find a quiet spot.
+The town beach of L'Ile Rousse can be very busy - it has excellent facilities with cafés, restaurants and sunloungers lining the beach.
+If you're prepared to wander a little further, you can generally find a quiet spot.
 Another benefit of its size is that it is generally patrolled.
 It's a fine yellow sand beach and the water is a gorgeous clear blue.
 There are good opportunities here for water sports.

 Just west of L’Ile Rousse, Bodri Plage is an unspoilt beach, a walk through the maquis and over the railway line.
 The walk is worth it, as the beach has almost white sand and a turquoise sea.